 ✅ Strong: "Significantly increased sales and generated substantial new revenue over 6 months"

-- Standard section headings used
+- Standard section headings used (Experience, Education, Skills)

-- Job description keywords included
+- Job description keywords included in context

-- Simple formatting (no tables/graphics)
+- Simple formatting (no tables, graphics, or text boxes)

 - Achievements quantified with numbers

-- Saved as PDF or DOCX
+- Saved as PDF or DOCX (PDF preferred)

-- No spelling or grammar errors
+- No spelling or grammar errors (ATS can misinterpret misspelled words)

 Test Your Resume